 If you’re lucky enough to live in a cable-connected home, you will likely only have the choice of one provider with less plan choice than what is offered to ADSL customers.
 You’ll also generally have to pay more, with prices starting at around $60 a month.
 However, you will also generally benefit from faster speeds.

-Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have an ADSL or cable internet account in their name and they pay the bills – in this case, 2,693 people.
+Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who currently have an ADSL or cable plan in their name and they pay the bills – in this case, 1,758 people.